swiftlang/swift-book/TSPL.docc/LanguageGuide/AccessControl.md

 and doesn't need to be made available outside of the app's module.
 The default access level of internal already matches this requirement.
 Therefore, you don't need to specify a custom access level.
-You may, however, want to mark some parts of your code as file private or private in order to hide their implementation details from other code within the app's module.
+You may, however, want to mark some parts of your code as file-private or private in order to hide their implementation details from other code within the app's module.

 ### Access Levels for Frameworks